LivelyDismay/Essentia/README.md

 ## Credits and Thanks

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
-- erri120 and jdsmith - README format
+- erri120 and jdsmith2816 - README format
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you
 - Frenchy - Thanks for the great work on the Linkle preset!
 - Johanlh for keeping the base visuals of NOISE in his NOIR modlist.